top of page

-In 2020, Gregory directed and co-produced the multi Emmy award-winning series "Pan y Circo" for Amazon Prime Video, hosted and created by Diego Luna.
+In 2020, he directed and co-produced the multi Emmy award-winning series "Pan y Circo" for Amazon Prime Video, hosted and created by Diego Luna.
 Each episode sees Luna invite six prominent guests to dine and discuss a current sociopolitical issue over a meal created by a celebrity Latin American chef.

 Gregory won a Latin Grammy in 2014 for his intimate and revealing feature documentary film, "El Objeto Antes Llamado Disco, la Película" about Mexico’s iconic band Café Tacvba and explores their creative process of writing and recording.

-Duncan Bridgman and produced by Lynn Feinstein.
+This follows on from his collaboration, in 2011, as assistant director, cinematographer and editor on the documentary feature film "Hecho En México", directed by Duncan Bridgman and produced by Lynn Feinstein.
 The film uses the soundscapes and music of Mexico to frame the story of contemporary and historical Mexican culture, values and beliefs.

 In 2012, Gregory set up Plural Films, an independent production company, and over the past decade has shot, produced and directed music videos, documentaries and concert films for many of the most talented Latin American artists, including Julieta Venegas, DLD, Moenia, Ana Torroja, Pepe Aguilar, Sin Bandera and Nortec.